vkakerbeck/tbp.monty/docs/overview/benchmark-experiments.md

 # Monty-Meets-World

 The following experiments evaluate a Monty model on real-world images derived from the RGBD camera of an iPad/iPhone device.
 The models that the Monty system leverages are based on photogrammetry scans of the same objects in the real world, and Monty learns on these in the simulated Habitat environment; this approach is taken because currently, we cannot track the movements of the iPad through space, and so Monty cannot leverage its typical sensorimotor learning to build the internal models.

+For a really cool video of the first time Monty was tested in the real world, see the recording linked on our [project showcase page](../community/project-showcase.md#monty-for-object-detection-with-the-ipad-camera).

 These experiments have been designed to evaluate Monty's robustness to real-world data, and in this particular case, its ability to generalize from simulation to the real-world.
 In the world_image experiments, the model is evaluated on the aforementioned iPad extracted images, while in the randrot_noise_sim_on_scan_monty_world experiment, we evaluate the model in simulation at inference time, albeit with some noise added and with the distant agent fixed to a single location (i.e., no hypothesis-testing policy).
 This enables a reasonable evaluation of the sim-to-real change in performance.
 Furthermore, the world_image experiments are intended to capture a variety of possible adversarial settings.